BryanParada/restServer/README.md

 * JWT
 * Custom Login
 * Protection of routes via token
 * Read token payload without signature
-* Deployments on RailWay for production testing
 * Use of Middleware

 * Generate Google API Key
 * Generate Secret API
 * Use Google libraries for token validation
-* Deployments to Railway.app
 * Use of Google SignIn in the Front-End
 * Create custom users based on Google responses